KernTHeAce/test_task/SRS.md

 * The user clicks the "Filter by date" button in the employee's list view mode;
 * Application displays form to enter two dates;
-* After manipulations with these records the user clicks the "Back" button.
+* The user clicks the "Back" button.
-* Application displayslist of Employees.
+* Application displays list of Employees.

-### 1.6 Finding emploees by date
+### 1.6 Finding employees by date

 #### Main scenario: